thewca/wca-regulations/wca-regulations_2012.md

 - 1a) A competition must include a WCA Delegate and an organisation team (consisting of one or more individuals) with the following officials: judges, scramblers and score takers.
 - 1b) The organisation team of a competition is responsible for:
     - 1b1) Event logistics before and during the competition.
-    - 1b2) Making a copy of the WCA Regulations available at the competition (either print and electronic documents are acceptable).
+    - 1b2) Making a copy of the WCA Regulations available at the competition (either print or electronic documents are acceptable).
-- 1c) The WCA Delegate may delegate responsibilities to other members of the organization team, but is ultimately accountable for how these responsibilities are carried out.
+- 1c) The WCA Delegate may delegate responsibilities to other members of the organisation team, but is ultimately accountable for how these responsibilities are carried out.
 The WCA Delegate for a competition is responsible for:
     - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
 The report must be submitted to the WCA Board within one week of the competition date.
     - 1c3) Sending the competition results to the WCA Results Team.
     - 1c3a) All scrambles used during a competition must be sent with the results of the competition.
-    - 1c3b) Scrambles must be labeled with the events, rounds, and heats for which they were used.
+    - 1c3b) Scrambles must be labelled with the events, rounds, and heats for which they were used.
 If there are multiple groups, it not necessary to identify which competitor was in which heats.
     - 1c4) Sending corrections to the competition results to the WCA Board.
     - 1c5) Advising the other officials where necessary.
     - 1c6) Approving all events and event formats of a competition, before the competition starts, and if changes are required during the competition.